Derek Updegraff, Ph.D.

-Dozens of poems in numerous journals, including Saint Katherine Review, Christianity and Literature, The Lyric, descant, The Raintown Review, Bellowing Ark, and elsewhere.
+Dozens of poems in numerous journals, including Saint Katherine Review, Christianity and Literature, The Maine Review, The Lyric, descant, The Raintown Review, Bellowing Ark, and elsewhere.

 "Manuscript Layout, Old English Poems, and Visual Lineation: Reassessing the Uses of Aural Verses and Visual Lines in Modern Translation."
 49th International Congress on Medieval Studies, Western Michigan University, May 8-11, 2014.

 "Editing Ælfric’s Alliterative Lives Using a-verse/b-verse Lineation."
 47th International Congress on Medieval Studies, Western Michigan University, Kalamazoo, May 10-13, 2012.

 "Pinning Down Ælfric’s Notion of Bellum Iustum in His Lives of Saints."
 Medieval Academy of America, Annual Meeting, St. Louis University, March 22-24, 2012.

 "Scribal Rhythm in Julius E.vii." (poster presentation based on the pre-conference workshop, "Making (and Theorizing) the Early Medieval Book," July 29-30).
 International Society of Anglo-Saxonists, Biennial Conference, University of Wisconsin, Madison, July 31- Aug 5, 2011.

 "Warnings against Pride in Three Old English Poems: Not yet Discussed Analogues between the Gifts of Men and Genesis A and B." 35th Conference of the Mid-America Medieval Association, University of Missouri at Kansas City, February 25-26, 2011.